sunfounder/elite-explorer-kit/docs/source/iot_projects/04_iot_mqtt_callling.rst

    .. image:: img/04_mqtt_2.png

 4. Enter the topics you wish to follow and click **Subscribe**.
 Make sure the topics you set here are unique to avoid receiving messages from other users, and pay attention to case sensitivity.

+   In this example code, we set the topic as ``SunFounder MQTT Test``.
+If you have made any changes, ensure that the topic in the code matches the subscribed topic on the webpage.

    .. image:: img/04_mqtt_3.png

 **Install the Library**